 The law says that someone is innocent until proven guilty.
-This means they shouldn't be kept in police custody unless there's a good reason to do so.
+This means they should not be kept in police custody unless there's a good reason to do so.

-If you know information about why the accused shouldn't be released from custody, let the police know right away.
+If you know information about why the accused should not be released from custody, let the police know right away.
 It's important the police know as much information as possible.

 Why a suspect may not be released